Meet Daiquiri, Hagan Elementary’s companion animal

 They may be known as the Hagan Hawks, but this dog has captured the hearts of students and staff alike.

-“She’s brought a lot of joy to my life,” said principal Darla Ratzak.
+“She’s brought a lot of joy to my life,” said Darla Ratzak, principal.

 Ratzak decided to bring her Bernedoodle named Daiquiri to school when she was just an eight-week-old puppy.
 Now, a year old, the school has become the dog’s playground.